intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

   Whether pre-compile number and boolean values as message functions that return the string value.

-  for example, the following json resources:
+  For example, the following json resources:

   ```json
   {